Dr Malinda Itchins

 /au/our-centres/north-shore

-Special clinical interest in treating lung/thoracic cancers, and gastrointestinal cancers including pancreatic.
-Expertise in molecular therapies for oncogene driven cancers.
+Clinical interests in treating lung/thoracic cancers, and gastrointestinal (GI) cancers including pancreatic.

 Malinda is originally from a small town in Tasmania and completed her undergraduate medical degree through UTas in 2009.
 She worked at the Royal Hobart Hospital before moving to Sydney in 2012 to begin specialist training at Royal North Shore Hospital.

-Malinda was admitted as a Fellow of the Royal Australasian College of Physicians in 2016 in Medical Oncology, and thereafter in 2020 awarded the degree of Doctor of Philosophy through USyd for her bedside to bench top research into drug resistance in ALK gene driven lung cancers.
-During her doctoral studies she worked part time as a Staff Specialist Medical Oncologist and Locum Oncologist at Royal North Shore and North Shore Private Hospitals and the Northern Cancer Institute.
+Malinda was admitted as a Fellow of the Royal Australasian College of Physicians in 2016 in Medical Oncology, and thereafter in 2020 awarded the degree of Doctor of Philosophy through USyd for her bedside to bench top research into lung cancers.
+She was the recipient of the Inaugural NSW Health PhD Scholarship 2017-2020.
+During her doctoral studies she worked part-time as a Staff Specialist Medical Oncologist and Locum Oncologist at Royal North Shore and North Shore Private Hospitals, and the Northern Cancer Institute (now GenesisCare).

-Malinda is passionate about multidisciplinary comprehensive cancer care, optimising an efficient cancer diagnosis, patient advocacy, streamlining care including clinical trial inclusion, and undertaking research in to understanding and preventing drug resistance in cancer.
+Malinda is passionate about multidisciplinary comprehensive cancer care, optimising an efficient cancer diagnosis, patient advocacy, streamlining care including clinical trial inclusion, and undertaking research to continue improving patient outcomes.

 When not at work, Malinda and her husband spend time with their young daughter and their chihuahua and she enjoys exercise with long distance running and de-stressing with cross training in the gym.